kiboschool/course-pm-and-design/src/lessons/software-team/design-thinking.md

 - **Improve customer retention and loyalty**: by building with users, you engage them and increase their ownership and buy-in of the product
 - **Fosters collaboration**: design thinking encourages us to collabroate across comapny silos and with our users
 - **Increases innovation**: by asking us to challenge assumptions, design thinking builds our creative muscles

+As stated in the introductory video, the way to learn design thinking is to try it.
+For the rest of the course, we'll apply the principles and tactics of design thinking to go from a product problem to a viable solution.